Zinput/.dotfiles-mobile/README.md

 Theming:
 Open nwg-look to configure GTK theme
-Edit the line starting with "output * bgsway" in ~/.config/sway/config with your preferred wallpaper
+Edit the line starting with "output * bg" in ~/.config/sway/config with your preferred wallpaper

 Screenshots:
 Create a directory named Pictures in your home folder or edit sway config to change screenshot location